-- 2. The district's Athletic Director or Superintendent's designee shall be the administrative contact for booster clubs and parent organizations that support district athletic programs. - 3.
-Building principals shall be the administrative contact for building-based booster clubs and parent organizations that support district extracurricular and student club activities.
-The Superintendent shall designate the administrative contact for all nonathletic districtwide booster clubs. - 4.
-Each booster club and parent organization shall yearly submit a listing of its officers to the appropriate district administrative contact after the annual organizational meeting of the booster club or the parent organization.
+- 1. The Board shall provide booster clubs and parent organizations opportunities to support local school athletic, extracurricular, and student club efforts.
+Each booster club and parent organization must maintain current by-laws.
+Booster clubs and parent organizations shall also follow the district policies and Code of Conduct regulations. - 2.
+The district's Athletic Director shall be the administrative liaison for booster clubs and parent organizations that support district athletic programs. - 3.
+Building principals shall be the administrative liaison for building-based booster clubs and parent organizations that support district extracurricular and student club activities.
+The Superintendent shall designate the administrative liaison for all nonathletic district-wide booster clubs. - 4.
+Each booster club and parent organization shall yearly submit a listing of its officers to the appropriate district administrative liaison after the annual organizational meeting of the booster club or the parent organization.